lamarch/MathParser/README.md

 }
 ```

-Of course, you can create your own *context* system.
+- This parser support a contextual execution.
+You can add and remove functions and properties, from other parsed maths-expression, from `C# assemblies`, or from `Python` code.
+Of course, you can create your own *context* system to support `JavaScript` code or whatever you want.

+- The execution engine uses a stack memory, to allow local variable (like parameters).
+When a *callable* (function or property) is defined, it's allocated on the global segment, available everywhere.

 ## Features :